Cat: Etymology and naming

 The origin of the English word cat, Old English catt, is thought to be the Late Latin word cattus, which was first used at the beginning of the 6th century.
 The Late Latin word may be derived from an unidentified African language.
 The Nubian word kaddîska 'wildcat' and Nobiin kadīs are possible sources or cognates.

 The forms might also have derived from an ancient Germanic word that was absorbed into Latin and then into Greek, Syriac, and Arabic.
-The word may be derived from Germanic and Northern European languages, and ultimately be borrowed from Uralic, Northern Sámi gáđfi female stoat', and Hungarian hölgy 'lady, female stoat'; from Proto-Uralic *käďwä 'female (of a furred animal)'.
+The word may be derived from Germanic and Northern European languages, and ultimately be borrowed from Uralic, Northern Sámi gáđfi 'female stoat', and Hungarian hölgy 'lady, female stoat'; from Proto-Uralic *käďwä 'female (of a furred animal)'.

 The English puss, extended as pussy and pussycat, is attested from the 16th century and may have been introduced from Dutch poes or from Low German puuskatte, related to Swedish kattepus, or Norwegian pus, pusekatt.
 Similar forms exist in Lithuanian puižė and Irish puisín or puiscín.
 The etymology is unknown, but it may be an onomatopoeia from using a sound to attract a cat.

 A male cat is called a tom, tommy or tomcat (or a gib, if neutered).
 A female is called a queen (or sometimes a molly, if spayed).
 Some sources write that queen refers solely to unspayed cats that are in an estrous cycle.
-A juvenile cat is referred to as a kitten (shortened to kitty in British English), a term interchangeable with the now-obsolete word catling in Early Modern English.
+A juvenile cat is referred to as a kitten (also shortened to kitty), a term interchangeable with the now-obsolete word catling in Early Modern English.
 A group of cats can be referred to as a clowder, a glaring, or a colony.